siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/uBuild/README.md

-# IBM UrbanCode uBuild
+# IBM DevOps uBuild

-The IBM UrbanCode Build plugin for Deploy provides steps to download artifacts from UrbanCode Build and run uBuild workflows.
+The IBM DevOps Build plugin for Deploy provides steps to download artifacts from DevOps Build and run uBuild workflows.

 ### Available Steps

-Assign Label: Assign a label to a BuildLife in UrbanCode Build.
+Assign Label: Assign a label to a BuildLife in DevOps Build.

-Assign Status: Assign a status to a BuildLife in UrbanCode Build.
+Assign Status: Assign a status to a BuildLife in DevOps Build.

-Download Artifacts: Download artifact set files from UrbanCode Build.
+Download Artifacts: Download artifact set files from DevOps Build.

-Run Secondary Process: Run a secondary process in UrbanCode Build.
+Run Secondary Process: Run a secondary process in DevOps Build.